GraphiteEditor/Graphite/frontend/README.md

 ## Bundled assets: `assets/`

-Icons and images that are used in components and embedded into the application bundle by the build system using [loaders](https://webpack.js.org/loaders/).
+Icons and images that are used in components and embedded into the application bundle by the build system.

 ## Public assets: `public/`